Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Focusing on the program(s) that matter to you will ensure that you get specific information rather than a sales pitch on a particular benefit or perk.

-## Tell me about work/life balance.
+## Tell Me about work/life Balance.

 ### Who to Ask:
 HR